 (ii) modify the extent of discovery;

-(iii) provide for disclosure or discovery of electronically stored information;
+(iii) provide for disclosure, discovery, or preservation of electronically stored information;

 (iv) include any agreements the parties reach for asserting claims of privilege or of protection as trial-preparation material after information is produced, including agreements reached under Federal Rule of Evidence 502;